EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

     #### Execute Harvesting

-    Start a Sentinel harvesting job (for a small time period - this should match three records).
+    Start a Sentinel harvesting job for a small time window (this should match around 20 scenes).
 Like Landsat, the `sentinel-data-ingestion` process is triggered via its message start event (message name `sentinel-start-order`):

     ```bash
     source ~/.eoepca/state